mantisMolloy/hpstr-jekyll-theme/_posts/blog/2015-04-03-java-8-lamda-functions.markdown

 }
 {% endhighlight %}

-Now a full example of how we print cars using no extra classes or interfaces and just lamda expressions would look like this
+Now a full example of how we print cars using no extra classes or interfaces and just lamda expressions would look like this.
+Note the signature of the **printBy()** function.

 {% highlight java %}
 public class Car {